sigi-cli/sigi/README.md

 Sigi is an organizing tool.

-It's primarily intended for you to use as extra memory.
-Use it to organize your tasks, groceries, or the next board games you want to play.
+Use sigi as extra memory.
+Use it to organize your tasks, groceries, or the next board games you want to play... as stacks!
+Shell aliases are strongly encouraged to organize your various stacks.

 ```
-sigi 2.1.1
+sigi 3.0.0
 An organizational tool.

 USAGE: